GinevraLazzeri/project-site-/another-page3.md

 ---
 layout: default
-title: Another page 3
-description: This is just another page
+title: Drapery & Bow in a Dress
+description: New Triple 5, 6 & 7
 ---

-## Welcome to another page

-_yay_
+## Methodology

 [back](./)